 \begin{enumerate} \item The edge set of $S$ is a (possibly empty) union of edge disjoint $\gamma$-paths. \item For each vertex of the form $v^* $ in $ V(D)$, $d^+_S(v^*)=d^-_S(v^*)$. \end{enumerate} \end{thm}

 \begin{proof} Suppose that $S$ is Eulerian.
 Then for each vertex of the form $v^*$ in $S$ we must have $d^+_S(v^*)=d^-_S(v^*)$, by definition of Eulerian.
-Furthermore, if $v^*$ is such that $d^+(v^*)>0$, then since every outgoing edge from $v^*$ enters some $vw$-sector, and every vertex inside of a $vw$-sector has in-degree at most one, $S$ must contain a directed path from $v^*$, through the $vw$-sector, and back out of the $vw$-sector.
-Since the only edges that exit a $vw$-sector exit to a vertex of the form $x^*$ with $x^*\neq v^*$, it follows that this path is a path of the form ${}_{v^*}P^{vw}_{x^*}$.
-Since the occurence of such a path in $S$ increases the in-degree of $x^*$ in $S$, $S$ must contain another $\gamma$-path that leaves $x^*$, travels through some $xy$ sector, and exits the $xy$ sector to some $z^*$, with $z^*\neq x^*$.
+Furthermore, if $v^*$ is such that $d^+(v^*)>0$, then since every outgoing edge from $v^*$ enters some $vw$-star, and every vertex inside a $vw$-star has in-degree at most one, $S$ must contain a directed path from $v^*$, into the $vw$-star, and back out of the $vw$-star.
+Since the only edges that exit a $vw$-star exit to a vertex of the form $x^*$ with $x^*\neq v^*$, it follows that this path is a path of the form ${}_{v^*}P^{vw}_{x^*}$.
+Since the occurence of such a path in $S$ increases the in-degree of $x^*$ in $S$, $S$ must contain another $\gamma$-path that leaves $x^*$, travels into some $xy$-star, and exits the $xy$-star to some $z^*$, with $z^*\neq x^*$.
 We must continue this pattern until we have cycled back to $v^*$, so that $d^+_S(v^*)=d^-_S(v^*)$.
 Repeating this process gives a cycle decomposition of $S$, where each cycle is further decomposed into $\gamma$-paths.